-The most important thing we can do to protect our veterans is to end endless wars and prevent our getting unnecessarily involved in foreign entanglements.
+It’s time to end endless wars and prevent our getting unnecessarily involved in foreign entanglements.
 We must also work to protect the benefits are armed men and women earn after their service – for example, by improving the VA and ensuring they never have to worry about student loan debt, and ensuring that they have the resources they need to be successful once they return home.

 Transgender violence in this country is out of control.
 According to the Human Rights Campaign, in 2019, at least 25 transgender people were killed, and in 2018, at least 26 transgender people were killed.
 Unfortunately, this is part of a bigger problem we must work together to address: and that is the uneven protections afforded members of the LGBTQIA+ community.
 Protections vary state by state, and sometimes vary even by locality, providing an uncertain future for these vulnerable people.